adrianmay/trinit/README.md

 The philosophy is:

+* "B is dependent on A" means that for all of the time that B is starting, running or stopping, A must be fully operational.
 * Use a directory tree to encode dependencies between services (subdirectories depend on their parent directories.)
 * Fully start a service before attempting to start any of its dependents.
 * Fully stop a service before attempting to stop any of its dependencies.
-* Independently bring subtrees up and down.
+* Independently and concurrently bring subtrees of a given directory up and down.
 This replaces runlevels, e.g., the root of the tree is the emergency run level.
 * Use scripts for everything and minimise internal magic (i.e. more like runit than systemd.)
 * Services are defined by `start` and `stop` scripts which block until the service is fully up or down.
 * Global `up` and `down` scripts recursively run the `start` and `stop` scripts, recording state under `/tmp`.
 * There's no pid 1 process yet but trinit can be installed in some other init system as a run level.
 Runit's pid 1 process is very simple and fits nicely for trinit.
-(Call `up .` from `/etc/runit/2` and `down .` from `/etc/runit/3`, both with $TRINIT set.)
+Just make a runit job that `run`s and `finish`es with `up .` and `down .` respectively.

 I wrote this cos runit is the only init system simple enough for my feeble brain but it unleashes chaos during shutdown.